VenusProtocol/venus-protocol-documentation/technical-reference/reference-isolated-pools/vtoken/vtoken.md

 calculated using the market’s corresponding liquidation threshold, the borrow is eligible for liquidation.
 When a user repays a borrow, they must also pay off interest accrued on the borrow.

-The Venus protocol includes unique mechanisms for healing an account and liquidating an account.
+The Venus Protocol includes unique mechanisms for healing an account and liquidating an account.
 These actions are performed in the `Comptroller` and consider all borrows and collateral for which a given account is entered within a market.
 These functions may only be called on an account with a total collateral amount that is no larger than a universal `minLiquidatableCollateral` value, which is used for all markets within a `Comptroller`.
 Both functions settle all of an account’s borrows, but `healAccount()` may add `badDebt` to a vToken.
 For more detail, see the description of